krakenjs/zoid/README.md

 that work seamlessly with both iframes and popups.
 The primary focus of this is to allow you to define your interface, and then do the heavy lifting in the background, and do all of the things you shouldn't need to think about:

-It will even automatically generate React, Angular and Ember bindings so using the components feels even more native.
+It will even automatically generate React, Angular and Ember bindings so using the component feels even more native.

 ## Example

 Let's create a login component.
 We want the user to be able to log in on our site, and to notify the parent window that the user has logged in, without exposing any of the users credentials to the parent window.

-#### As the component creator
+### As the component creator

 First I'd create a spec for the component's interface: